sqrtiswap/housekeeping-fuberlin/README.md

 ```

 Another environment variable is `FUBOXDIR` which is used to shorten the path when running the script on the FUB Nextcloud.
 The assumed path is `$HOME/Cloud/fubox/`.

-## Contributing
-Merge requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [ISC](https://opensource.org/licenses/ISC)